Stand Up to Cancer: History

-Stand Up to Cancer was founded in 2008 by a group of nine women who had been personally touched by cancer the goal of reimagining the way cancer research could be done.
+Stand Up to Cancer was founded in 2008 by a group of nine women who had been personally touched by cancer with the goal of reimagining the way cancer research could be done.
 With the realization that scientists were working in silos, SU2C set out to re-engineer a new model, one that mandated collaboration across institutions and scientific disciplines.

-As of early 2025, SU2C has funded over 3,100 researchers since its inception; collaborated with 210+ institutions; and raised over $800 million to fund groundbreaking research that has resulted in significant breakthroughs for cancer types including breast, colorectal, lung, melanoma, pancreatic, pediatric, prostate, and sarcoma.

 SU2C was co-founded by Katie Couric, Noreen Fraser, Sherry Lansing, Kathleen Lobb, Lisa Paulsen, Rusty Robertson, Sue Schwartz, Pamela Oas Williams, Ellen Ziffren, and Laura Ziskin, who have served on the Founders and Advisors Committee (FAC).
 Ziskin and Fraser are deceased.

+As of 2025, SU2C has funded over 3,100 researchers since its inception; collaborated with 210+ institutions; and raised over $800 million to fund groundbreaking research that has resulted in significant breakthroughs for cancer types including breast, colorectal, lung, melanoma, pancreatic, pediatric, prostate, and sarcoma.

 As of January 2024, Julian Adams, Ph.D., serves as president and chief executive officer.
 Adams is an oncology researcher and pharmaceutical industry senior executive specializing in drug discovery and development in cancer.
 Adams had previously served on SU2C's Scientific Advisory Committee since 2008, and officially joined SU2C in July 2023 in the newly created position of chief science officer.